guibom/guibom_eagle_designs/README.md

-guibom_eagle_designs
+Miscellaneous OSH Stuff
 ====================

-Misc breakouts, boards and parts for Eagle
+Misc breakouts, boards and parts for Cad Eagle.
+All OSH with the MIT license.